Chad Knaus

 Chad Anthony Knaus (/kəˈnaʊs/; born August 5, 1971) is an American former NASCAR crew chief.
 He is currently employed at Hendrick Motorsports as the Vice President of Competition.
 Knaus has 81 victories as Jimmie Johnson's crew chief and is the only NASCAR crew chief to win five consecutive championships.
 He has worked in NASCAR since 1991.
 Over this time, he has worked for four teams: Dale Earnhardt Incorporated, Melling Racing, Tyler Jet Motorsports and Hendrick Motorsports.
-He has been a crew chief in NASCAR for 19 years and is considered to be one of the greatest NASCAR crew chiefs of all-time.
+He has been a crew chief in NASCAR for 19 years and is considered to be one of the greatest NASCAR crew chiefs of all time.
+He was inducted into the NASCAR Hall of Fame on January 19, 2024.

 Early life

-Born in Rockford, Illinois on August 5, 1971.
-He has 2 half sisters and a half brother.
+Chad Anthony Knaus was born in Rockford, Illinois, on August 5, 1971.
+He has two half sisters and a half brother.
 He graduated from Jefferson High School in 1989.
 Knaus grew up around the racetracks of the Midwest helping his father, John, race against the likes of Mark Martin, Alan Kulwicki, Rusty Wallace, and Dick Trickle.
 By the time he was 14, Knaus served as crew chief during his father's Rockford Speedway championship season.
 The father-son combination also won the Great Northern Series championship and finished second in the NASCAR Winston Racing Series.
 A few years and seven track championships later, Knaus moved to North Carolina in 1991 to pursue a job in national stock car racing.